ifm/documentation/PDS/GetPallet/getPallet.md

 The typical use cases for `getPallet` are pallets with two pockets, either with broad blocks or thin stringers as vertical support structures.
 ![`getPallet` Usage](resources/getPallet_usage.png)

-PDS is able to detect pallets with the following characteristics:
+By default, PDS is able to detect pallets with the following characteristics:
 - For a block-type pallet:
     - The pockets should be between 0.24 and 0.44 m,
     - The blocks should be between 0.05 and 0.4 m.